 Explanation

-In this example, the Derived class redefines the print function that was initially declared in the Base class.
-When the print function is called on the Derived class object d_object, the overridden version in the Derived class is performed, which results in the output "It is a Derived Function".
+In this instance, the Derived class overrides the print method that was originally defined in the Base class.
+Upon calling the print method on an instance of the Derived class, the redefined version within the Derived class is executed, leading to the display of "It is a Derived Function" as the output.

 C++ Inheritance MCQs